Sushilkoirala/e-polo-dashboard-thesis/README.md

-# Epolo-Dashboard
+# Epolo-Dashboard Overview
-This repository contains the complete implementation of a real-time embedded dashboard system designed for a converted electric Volkswagen Polo (E-Polo).
-The dashboard is built on an STM32F103 (ARM Cortex-M3) microcontroller and uses a 2.4” TFT touchscreen display for real-time monitoring of electric vehicle parameters.
-This project was developed as part of a master’s thesis in the M.Sc.
-High Integrity Systems program at Frankfurt University of Applied Sciences.
+The complete implementation of a real-time embedded dashboard system for a converted electric Volkswagen Polo (E-Polo) may be found in this repository.
+The dashboard user interface is built using the STM32F103 (an ARM Cortex-M3) microcontroller and a 2.4” TFT touchscreen display.
+The dashboard functions to monitor real-time electric vehicle parameters through the thesis work initiated for the M.Sc.
+High Integrity Systems program at Frankfurt University of Applied Sciences, which assisted in the design of this project

-The dashboard system replaces outdated analog gauges in internal combustion engine (ICE) vehicles converted to electric power.
-It features touchscreen-based user interaction, real-time data display, and integration with a simulated or live BMS (Battery Management System).
-An optional desktop GUI developed in Python mirrors the dashboard via serial communication for debugging and external monitoring.
+The dashboard system replaces the aging analog instrumentation of internal combustion engine (ICE) vehicles converted to electric propulsion.
+User interaction occurs via a touchscreen interface showcasing real-time data, while the system may integrate either a simulated or live BMS (Battery Management System).
+A Python-developed optional desktop GUI mirrors the dashboard through a serial link for the purposes of debugging and external monitoring.

 ## Technologies Used